molpopgen/fwdpy_plugins/README.md

 1. compile our custom module if needed.
 2. import it
 3. do some evolution, apply the new custom function, and print some output

+Please note that the "pyxbld" files attempt to deduce the install location of the fwdpy headers.
+If that does not work, please post details to the fwdpy-users Google Group.